Post-Baccalaureate Certificate in Nutritional Science

 Program assessment data is available upon request.

-The Post-Baccalaureate Certificate in Nutritional Science Program at Cal State LA provides students with the knowledge and skills required by the Accreditation Council for Education in Nutrition and Dietetics Education (ACEND) to become an entry-level registered dietitian nutritionist (RD or RDN).
+The Post-Baccalaureate Certificate in Nutritional Science Program at Cal State LA provides students with the knowledge and skills required by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) to become an entry-level registered dietitian nutritionist (RD or RDN).
 Upon successful completion of this program, students will be provided a verification statement which will allow for application to a supervised practice program (dietetic internship).
 The curriculum also provides the foundation for students to continue their education at the graduate level in nutrition or related fields.

 View/download the DPD Course List